MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-get-started.md

 ## Overriding content

-When you deploy after making changes to content in the source stage, the content you changed in the target stage is overwritten.
-After clicking *deploy*, you'll get a warning listing the number of items that will be overwritten.
+When you change content in the source stage and then deploy to the target stage, those items are overwritten in the target stage.
+After you select *deploy*, you'll get a warning listing the number of items that will be overwritten.

 :::image type="content" source="media/deployment-pipelines-get-started/replaced-content.png" alt-text="A screenshot of the replaced content warning which is displayed when a deployment is about to cause changes to items in the stage you're deploying to.":::